ix-ax/axsharp/docfx/articles/compiler/ADDED_MEMBERS.md

 ## Common added members

-**The following members are present by default in any type created by IX compiler.**
+**The following members are present by default in any type created by AX# compiler.**

 ## AttributeName